pull-fiction/make-crops-not-war/index.md

 It is quite clear that not only the positive trend stopped with the war, but it turned to negative after 5 years from the beginning.

-In the following plot, we show the percentage of **new buildings erected** during the years of the war.
+In the following plot, we show the percentage of **new buildings erected** during the years of the war[4].

 <iframe class="plot_map" src="assets/plots/map-infra-leb2.html"></iframe>

 Clearly, rural areas stand out, with percentages of new buildings reaching 52%, suggesting the **need of houses for people moving there**.

-Moreover, according to the *CIA World Factbook*, in 2012 there were still 76,000 people internally displaced, due to the Civil War.
+Moreover, according to the *CIA World Factbook*[6], in 2012 there were still 76,000 people internally displaced, due to the Civil War.

-From the following table [SOURCE], we can also observe how the **percentage of Lebanon's GDP represented by agriculture** doubles during the war years, meaning that working people moved to agriculture from other econonomic sectors.
+From the following table [7], we can also observe how the **percentage of Lebanon's GDP represented by agriculture** doubles during the war years, meaning that working people moved to agriculture from other econonomic sectors.

 | Year                        | 1973 | 1974 | 1985 | 1988 | 1990 |
 |-----------------------------|:----:|:----:|:----:|:----:|:----:|